j-easy/easy-props/README.md

 Projector (**PRO**perty inj**ECTOR**) is a Java library that allows you to inject configuration properties in Java objects in a declarative way using annotations.

-The idea behind Projector is to implement the "Inversion Of Control" principle : Instead of having objects looking actively for configuration properties, these objects simply declare configuration properties they need and these properties will be provided to them by a tool, Projector for instance!
+The idea behind Projector is to implement the _"Inversion Of Control"_ principle : Instead of having objects looking actively for configuration properties, these objects simply declare configuration properties they need and these properties will be provided to them by a tool, Projector for instance!

 It is a kind of dependency injection tool, but for properties.
-Let's call it "property injection".
+Let's call it _"property injection"_.

 ## Why Projector?